A six-day residential programme in Aotearoa New Zealand.

 At a venue of your choice, or we can organise one for you.

-The course starts with dinner at 19.00 on the first evening.
-Please arrive by 17.00 so that you have time to settle in before starting on time.
+The course starts at 16.00 on the evening prior.
+Please arrive by 15.00 so that you have time to settle in before starting on time.

 What to bring